Download a free audio-version of this short story (18 min.)

-The morning light seemed far away outside the window of the small kitchen, where the smell of newly applied ajax, coffee, and bacon still mingled.
+The morning light seemed far away outside the window of the small kitchen, where the smells of newly applied Ajax, coffee, and bacon still mingled.
 The only sound they could hear was Michael driving his Hot Wheels toy car back and forth over the table, his blond brows knit tightly in concentration.
 “Lark-lark-lark-lark.”

 Jon reached over the table as if to direct Michael’s hand with the toy car, but he didn’t touch him.
 “The car says ‘vrroom’, Michael.”

 Carrie threw the towel in the sink.
 “Goddammit—is Emma still asleep?”
 She went out in the hallway and called.
 “Emma!
 Are you awake?!”

 “Get down here, now!”
 Carrie went back into the kitchen and pulled out cornflakes and a plate from the cupboards.

 “So what’ll it be?” she said, without looking back at Jon or Michael over at the table.